spacemeshos/svm/docs/go-spacemesh-integration.md

 ## High-level flows

 SVM orchestrates 3 kinds of transactions.
-Each transaction returns a Receipt that will be persisted on-chain.
+Each transaction returns a Receipt that will be persisted on-mesh.
 <br/>
 (see also `Raw Transactions format` and `Receipts` sections).